Term Life Insurance

 Renewable Term Insurance.

 These policies have a provision allowing you to renew coverage at the end of the term without having to show evidence of insurability.
 The company has to renew your policy even if your medical condition has deteriorated.
-However, the premium rate will rise with each renewal.
+However, the premium rate will rise each year as you get older.

 Convertible Term Insurance.

-These policies allow you to convert your term coverage into a permanent policy without providing evidence of insurability.
+These policies allow you to convert your term coverage into a permanent policy (i.e.: whole life or Universal life) without providing evidence of insurability.
 Premiums for convertible policies are usually higher than for nonconvertible policies.
-Once converted, the premiums for the permanent coverage will be higher than those of the term policy with the same death benefit.
-However, the permanent policy premiums will remain the same while the term premiums will rise.
+Once converted, the premiums for the permanent coverage will be higher than those of the term policy with the same amount of death benefit.
+However, the permanent policy premiums will never go up and the policy will remain with you the rest of your life.

 Level Term Insurance.

 These policies provide a fixed premium for a certain number of years, usually 10 or 20 years, while the death benefit remains unchanged.
 The death benefit is the amount the life insurance company will pay, as stated in the policy, when the insured person dies.
 The advantage is that you lock in a certain rate for the period of the policy.
-The disadvantage is that the premiums will tend to cost more than the earlier years of the renewable policy, and when the level policy expires, premium rates will jump considerably if you want to renew with another level policy.
+The disadvantage is that the premiums will tend to cost more than the earlier years of a renewable policy.

 The death benefit in this type of policy decreases over its term.
 For example, you might start with $100,000 of coverage and the amount of coverage decreases by $10,000 each year for 10 years.
 The premium usually remains the same over the term of the policy.
-This type of insurance allows you to pay the same premium for less insurance over time, rather than have your premium increase for the same amount of insurance.
+This type of insurance allows you to pay the same premium for less insurance over time.